Simple layout and design element tips to help you create a stunning webpage.

 15. Overloaded menu

 People visit websites to find solutions to their problems.
 Help them!
 Use the menu to help people navigate the website and find what they need quickly and easily.
 Don’t overload them with with excessive information.
-It’s enough to have 5-7 menu items. website navigation This menu carries too much information, making site navigation more difficult
+It’s enough to have 5-7 menu items.
+This menu carries too much information, making site navigation more difficult

-web navigation A simple menu makes finding what you need easy
+A simple menu makes finding what you need easy

 Mistakes in article design